 Set $N=Ni(D_4^6)$ and let $\sigma_4$ be the order $3$ automorphism of $V_N$ defined in Section \ref{S:D46}.
 Then $\sigma_4$ satisfies Condition (I) in Section \ref{S:Orb} and the holomorphic VOA $(\widetilde{V_{N}})_{\sigma_4}$ has the weight one Lie algebra of type $A_{5,3}D_{4,3}A_{1,1}^3$ (\cite{SS}).
 Note that the Lie algebra $(V_N^{\sigma_4})_1$ has the type $A_{2,3}^2U(1)D_{4,3}A_{1,1}^3$.
 We now prove the main theorem in this section.

-\begin{theorem} Let $V$ be strongly regular holomorphic VOAs of central charge $24$ such that the Lie algebra structures of $V_1$ is $A_{5,3}D_{4,3}A_{1,1}^3$.
+\begin{theorem} Let $V$ be strongly regular holomorphic VOAs of central charge $24$ such that the Lie algebra structure of $V_1$ is $A_{5,3}D_{4,3}A_{1,1}^3$.
 Then $V$ is isomorphic to the holomorphic VOA $(\widetilde{V_N})_{\sigma_4}$.
-In particular, the structure of a strongly regular holomorphic vertex operator algebra of central charge $24$ is uniquely determined by its weight one Lie algebra if the Lie algebra has the type $A_{5,3}D_{4,3}A_{1,1}^3$. \end{theorem}
+In particular, the structure of a strongly regular holomorphic VOA of central charge $24$ is uniquely determined by its weight one Lie algebra if the Lie algebra has the type $A_{5,3}D_{4,3}A_{1,1}^3$. \end{theorem}